For better or for worse, formal events tend to have pretty strict dress codes, which is why you should learn how to style yourself in appropriately.

 When it comes to your legs below the knee, your dress pants for men can either grow thinner as they reach your feet or run straight down (but they should never move outwards, you don’t want to look like Disco Stu).
 For skinny guys, the former option tends to look better as it makes the legs look slim without making them look thin and is also recommended if you are of average build.

 For larger men, however, we suggest going with a pair of dress pants that run straight down and maintain the same dimensions from the thigh to the ankle.
 Dress pants should also stop at the ankle and should never run over your shoes.
-There should be at least a quarter of an inch between the hem of your trousers and the top line of your shoes.
-Also, be sure to choose a pair of socks that are in keeping with the evening’s dress code.
+In fact, there should be a quarter of an inch or so between the hem of your trousers and the top line of your shoes, so be sure to choose a pair of socks that are in keeping with the evening’s dress code.

 With the right pair of dress pants, you’ll likely stop dreading having to get dressed up for formal events.
 In fact, you may even come to enjoy it!